-The normal state of SCLK is LOW; however, by holding SCLK HIGH, multiple ADS1252s can be synchronized.
-This is accomplished by holding SCLK HIGH for at least four, but less than 20, consecutive DOUT/DRDY cycles (see Figure 13).
-After the ADS1252 circuitry detects that SCLK has been held HIGH for four consecutive DOUT/DRDY cycles, the DOUT/ DRDY pin pulses LOW for 3 CLK cycles and then held HIGH. and the modulator is held in a reset state.
-The modulator is released from reset and synchronization occurs on the falling edge of SCLK.
-It is important to note that prior to synchronization, the DOUT/DRDY pulse of multiple ADS1252s in the system can have a difference in timing up to one DRDY period.
-Therefore, to ensure synchronization, the SCLK must be held HIGH for at least five DRDY cycles.
-The first DOUT/DRDY pulse after the falling edge of SCLK occurs at t14.
-Valid data is not present until the sixth DOUT/DRDY pulse.
+The normal state of SCLK is LOW; however, by holding SCLK HIGH, multiple ADS1254s can be synchronized.
+This is accomplished by holding SCLK HIGH for at least four, but less than twenty, consecutive DOUT/DRDY cycles (see Figure 14).
+After the ADS1254 circuitry detects that SCLK has been held HIGH for four consecutive DOUT/DRDY cycles, the DOUT/DRDY pin will pulse LOW for 3 CLK cycles and then be held HIGH, and the modulator will be held in a reset state.
+The modulator will be released from reset and synchronization will occur on the falling edge of SCLK.
+With multiple converters, the falling edge transition of SCLK must occur simultaneously on all devices.
+It is important to note that prior to synchronization, the DOUT/DRDY pulse of multiple ADS1254s in the system could have a difference in timing up to one DRDY period.
+Therefore, to ensure synchronization, the SCLK should be held HIGH for at least five DRDY cycles.
+The first DOUT/DRDY pulse after the falling edge of SCLK will occur at t{14} .
+The first DOUT/ \overline{DRDY} pulse indicates valid data.